5 Easy Ways to Check CPU Clock Speed on Linux

 launching-CPU-X

 1. CPU-X will display detailed information about your CPU.
-Look for the Clocks section, which provides information about the current CPU clock speed.
+Look for the Clocks section, which provides information about the current CPU speed.

 displaying-clock-speed-of-cpu